EricGebhart/product-inventory/README.md

 Browse [here](http://localhost:5000/) to get to the server side UI.
 It's just a sanity check really

 There is a UI project that works with this server [in this repo.](http://github.com/ericgebhart/prod-inv-ui.git)

+# ToDo.

+I need to add some tests.
+Just to make sure what little is there really works. :-)

 # these are the goals.
 On verra.